Drug and Alcohol Rehab in Newcastle

 This is a result of the high demand for treatment and low availability due to underfunding of this area of medicine.

 Whilst waiting for treatment to begin, the desire to recover can be reduced or even disappears.

 As your addiction intensifies, your body and mind will convince you that you don’t need help and you will be less likely to accept it.

 The other possibility is that you can be overwhelmed by the concept of rehab, and by the time you access it fear of the unknown prevents you from taking advantage of the service.

 To lesrn more about the importance of timeframe when treating addiction, call our team on 0800 326 5559

 How Can OK Rehab Find The Most Appropriate Treatment In Newcastle For Me?

-Through a short assessment, we will determine the severity of your addiction as well as how it affects your mental health, and whether you have any pre-existing conditions to be considered.
+Through a short assessment, we will determine the severity of your addiction as well as how it affects your mental health, and whether you have any pre-existing conditions such as depression, post traumatic stress disorder (PTSD), bipolar disorder, borderline personality disorder, obsessive compulsive disorder (OCD) or schizophrenia or anxiety to be considered.

 We will also look at your preferences and budget, which will help us to best recommend one of our local Newcastle-based partner rehab facilities that have the right addiction treatment programme available for you.

 All of our partner addiction treatment centres are regulated by the CQC (Care Quality Commission) to provide the highest levels of care and safety throughout their recovery programmes.